Once Kathy had the right diagnosis and treatment plan in place she was able to lose 42 pounds in a matter of months…

 The reason I wanted you to compare your treatment to hers was to give you an idea of what is necessary to get where you want to be.

 By focusing on her MAIN problems (insulin, leptin, and thyroid hormone) we were able to significantly reduce her symptoms and help her lose 42 pounds in 3 months.

 Don’t Forget Nutrients and Supplements to Boost Results

 A quick word about supplements and treatment:

 Make sure you don’t fall into the trap that supplements will be the quick and easy answer to your problem.

 Supplements and nutrients can definitely help, but I recommend that you target them to YOUR body and YOUR needs.

-I recommend basing supplement choices off of laboratory results whenever possible (sometimes clinical symptoms is appropriate as well).
+I recommend basing supplement choices on laboratory results whenever possible (sometimes clinical symptoms are appropriate as well).

 - Adrenal support: To help energy levels and nourish adrenal function (based on subjective symptoms)